iibrahemali/iibrahemali/README.md

 Welcome to my GitHub Page!
 <br>
 <br>
 I'm Ibrahem.
 I do ML/DL.
 I'm a Freshman at F&M, double majoring in Comp Sci and Data Science.
-You can email me on iali@fandm.edu (Open to Collaborate!
-P.S.
-Always)
+You can email me on iali@fandm.edu (Open to Collaborate!)

  </div>